skamansam/skamansam.github.io/src/posts/2020-09-07-Javascript-Scope-and-Hoisting.md

     content: /images/GSoC-logo-horizontal-800.png
 ---

-<note> This article is still in development.
-Please be patient.</note>
+> This article is still in development.
+Please be patient.

+# Introduction
 A friend recently asked me to explain why the following code did not work as expected:

 ```javascript